jeskaj/Portfolio-Website/README.md

 The primary purpose of the Header is to introduce the page to the user and make its purpose clear.

-In the case of the Home page, it also communicates my full name and states my current role, via a short line of text under the heading, introducing me as a web development student:
+In the case of the Home page, it also communicates my full name and states my current role, via a short line of text under the heading, introducing me as a web development student.

-*Web development student at Coder Academy*

 The Header also provides visual interest to the page, via the background image and headshot.
 On tablet and desktop views, it also provides visual balance to the page, offsetting the footer (which has a background colour chosen from the header image).